Hi everyone! My name is Katie Ruskey. I grew up and currently live in a small town outside of Baltimore, Maryland.

 My next book, Let’s Have a Parade, wraps readers in a warm hug as they brave the chilly New York temperatures for the Macy’s Thanksgiving Day Parade!
 I’ve been lucky enough to actually participate in the Macy’s parade with my boyfriend, Tim.
 Our first year, Tim was a pilgrim and I was a leaf!

-My newest book takes us back to the North Pole where we meet Elfis!
+Elfis takes us back to the North Pole where we meet, who other than-Elfis!
 He’s an elf that knows he was born to be a star!
-I can’t wait to share his epic journey in the Christmas season of 2020.
+His epic journey begins at Santa’s workshop where he struggles to get to the North Pole Talent Show.

 When I’m not drawing out storyboards or writing, I work as a 4th grade Math teacher.
 (Ironic right?
 A writer that teaches Math!)
 In addition to teaching, I work as a sign language interpreter in the Baltimore area primarily focusing on performing arts and educational interpreting.
 What can I say?
 I love to learn new things and stay busy!